[Please note: If you’re unfamiliar with the concept of a social system, you might want to read “Aren’t Systems Just People?“]

 White-centeredness is the tendency to put white people and what they do at the center of attention—the front page of the newspaper or magazine, the main character in the movie.

 When you organize a society in this way, the result will be patterns of unearned advantage that are available to whites simply because they are socially identified as ‘white.’
 A related consequence is patterns of oppression centered on people of color.
-Eighty-five percent of people who buy, sell, and use illegal drugs in the U.S., for example, are white, but 75 percent of the people in jail or prison for drug crimes are people of color.
+Eighty-five percent of people who buy, sell, and use illegal drugs in the U.S., for example, are white, but more than half of the people in jail or prison for drug crimes are people of color.
 The white privilege in this example, is the practice of the criminal justice system to overlook drug crimes committed by whites, while the corresponding oppressive consequence for people of color is the systematic selection of people of color for arrest, prosecution, and punishment.

 Copyright © 2013 by Allan G. Johnson.
 This article may be quoted, reprinted, or distributed for noncommercial purposes only and with an attribution to Allan G. Johnson, www.agjohnson.com, and this copyright notice.